fbpx

 Every casa, bodega, restaurant and bar has its own recipe, but that’s half the fun.

-Green mojo tends to be served more often with fish, scooping up its greenery from coriander, parsley, or green pepper.
+Green mojo tends to be served more often with local fish, scooping up its greenery from coriander, parsley, or green pepper.
 Or sometimes a mix of all three.

 Red mojo shimmies on the spicier side of life.
 Its core identity involves small red peppers (pimienta picona) from nearby La Palma or paprika and more typically partners up with meat.